About Shell Energy fibre broadband deals

-Superfast Fibre has an average download speed of 35Mb/s for just under £30 per month.
+Superfast Fibre has an average download speed of 35Mb/s for just over £30 per month.
 A budget option which still vastly improves on ADSL performance for streaming and gaming.

 Shell Energy Superfast Fibre Plus

-The Superfast Fibre Plus offers an average download speed of 63Mb/s at just under £30 per month.
+The Superfast Fibre Plus offers an average download speed of 63Mb/s at just over £30 per month.
 If multiple users share your internet or if you’re going to be doing a lot of streaming and downloading, then this could be a good choice.

 Both packages are further discounted if you are already a Shell Energy customer.

 Is Shell Energy fibre broadband any good?

 Every internet provider has positives and negatives; here's a quick rundown of Shell Energy Fibre’s pros and cons.

 - No price hikes once your 18-month contract ends